 For some of us, our occupation involves a higher-than-normal risk to our safety and lives.

-In some cases, these higher-risk occupations make it difficult for an individual to obtain life insurance, or, depending on the insurance company, it can come at a slightly higher price.
+In some cases, these higher-risk occupations make it harder for a person to obtain life insurance, or, depending on the insurance company, it may cost slightly more.

 The experts at Claybrooke understand how important life insurance is to individuals and families and how much more critical this coverage can be for those who put their safety and lives on the line daily.